eliasnema/eliasnema.github.io/_posts/2020-10-06-newsletter-data-platforms.md

 ### Microsoft

 Microsoft continues to do an amazing job for the ML community.
 Now with the GitHub as well.
 There is a [second part](https://github.blog/2020-10-01-keeping-your-data-pipelines-healthy-with-the-great-expectations-github-action/){:target="_blank"} ([part 1](https://github.blog/2020-06-17-using-github-actions-for-mlops-data-science/){:target="_blank"}) of the series related to the ML Ops — what data ops should have become.
-Integration with github actions is amazing and now supports The Great Expectations [action](https://github.com/marketplace/actions/great-expectations-data){:target="_blank"} (which in itself is an awesome [project](https://greatexpectations.io/){:target="_blank"}).
+Integration with github actions is amazing and now supports The Great Expectations [action](https://github.com/marketplace/actions/great-expectations-data){:target="_blank"} (which is an awesome [project](https://greatexpectations.io/){:target="_blank"} in itself).
 > *GitHub Actions don’t just do CI/CD, they provide powerful and flexible automation for ML engineers and data scientists.*

 ### WhyLogs

 Much of the difficulty in maintaining an ML system comes from data drift.
 [WhyLogs](https://medium.com/whylabs/whylogs-embrace-data-logging-a9449cd121d){:target="_blank"} calculates approximate statistics for datasets of any size up to TB-scale.
 Available in both Python and Java.

-Here is an [example](https://www.notion.so/771525fbe58c4151a79e8711a99f0fab){:target="_blank"} walkthrough:
+Here is an data distribution over time from the [example](https://www.notion.so/771525fbe58c4151a79e8711a99f0fab){:target="_blank"} walkthrough:

 ![why-logs]({{ site.url }}{{ site.baseurl }}/assets/newsletter/2020-10-06-why-logs.png)